-Intense sun exposure that results in sunburn increases your risk of certain complications and related skin diseases.
-These include infection, premature aging of your skin and skin cancer.
+Intense, repeated sun exposure that results in sunburn increases your risk of other skin damage and certain diseases.
+These include infection, premature aging of your skin (photoaging) and skin cancer.

 Ruptured blisters make you more susceptible to bacterial infection.
-See your doctor if you notice signs or symptoms of infection, which include pain, redness, swelling or oozing.
+See your doctor if you notice signs or symptoms of infection, which include pain, redness, swelling and an oozing blister.

 - Weakening of connective tissues, which reduces the skin's strength and elasticity

 - Fine red veins on your cheeks, nose and ears

 - Freckles, mostly on your face and shoulders

 - Dark or discolored spots (macules) on your face, back of hands, arms, chest and upper back — also called solar lentigines (len-TIJ-ih-neze)

 Precancerous skin lesions